 Laganas is situated south of Zakynthos Town, meaning that it is also close to the airport.
 If the concentration of nightlife gets too much for you, head a few minutes out of town to Agia Sostis, where you can walk across a footbridge to the beautiful Cameo Island.
 That said, Laganas’ beach is a protected bay where loggerhead sea turtles come to lay their eggs under the careful eye of ecologists.

-Famous as being the location for the nearby Tsilivi Water Park, this town is located on the west coast of the island just a little further north of Zakynthos Town.
+Famous as being the location for the nearby Tsilivi Water Park, this town is located on the east coast of the island just a little further north of Zakynthos Town.
 This beachside location boasts a whole lot of accommodation, all of which has more or less easy access to the sea.
 Choose from a selection of lodgings, from luxurious villas to self-catering apartments ideal for family holidays.

 Tsilivi Beach is a family-friendly Blue Flag beach, with calm, shallow waters, lifeguards, and plenty of sun loungers and beach umbrellas to go around.